gregpriday/laravel-scout-qdrant/README.md

 ## Creating a Custom Vectorizer

-To create a custom vectorizer, first, ensure you have a trained model with OpenAI.
+To create a custom vectorizer, first, ensure you have a custom model or alternative 3rd party service.
 After that, you can create a new class that implements `GregPriday\ScoutQdrant\Vectorizer`.
 This interface requires a single method: `vectorize(string $text): array`.

 For example: